ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 ECM.Mission>Instant Colony Approval: Make your colony instantly approved (can be called before you summon your first victims).
 ECM.Mission>Instant Mission Goals: Shows list of mission goals and allows you to pass any of them.
 ECM.Mission>Rival Colonies: Add/remove rival colonies.
-ECM.Mission>Set Bonuses Commander: Applies the good effects only (no drawbacks).
-(if value already exists; set to larger amount).
-Restart to set disabled.
-ECM.Mission>Set Bonuses Sponsor: Applies the good effects only (no drawbacks).
-(if value already exists; set to larger amount).
-Restart to set disabled.
 ECM.Mission>Set Commander: Switch to a different commander.
 ECM.Mission>Set Sponsor: Switch to a different sponsor.
 ECM.Mission>Start Challenge: Shows a list of challenges you can start (replaces current).